Task Specific Attention is one more thing you need for object detection

-\paragraph{TSST class decoder} In Deformable DETR with the iterative bounding box refinement module, each decoder layer refines the bounding boxes based on the predictions from the previous layer, but because TSST class decoder is not dedicated to the box prediction task, it does not need to have the iterative bounding box refinement add-ons which is for the box predictions.
+\paragraph{TSST class decoder} In the Deformable DETR with an iterative bounding box refinement module, each decoder layer refines the bounding boxes based on the predictions from the previous layer, but because the TSST class decoder is not dedicated to the box prediction task, it does not need the iterative bounding box refinement add-ons, which are for box predictions.
+The input and output of the TSST class decoder are basically same with DETR and Deformable DETR's decoder counter parts.
+They have the input dimensions of $[Q; D]$, where Q is the number of object queries and $D$ is the dimension of features.
+It is connected to one linear layer whose output is the classification prediction with the dimensions of output $[Q; C]$ where $C$ is the class numbers, which is 80 in case of COCO.
+In DETR's and Deformable DETR' decoder, $Q$ is typically from 100 to 300, and $D$ is 1024.
+We follow the convention such that $Q$ is 300 and $D$ is 1024 in TSST class decoder.
+The classification prediction is paired with TSST regression decoder's output (described next) to be used for object detection set prediction loss.
+Please read \cite{Zhu2020DDETR} to find details about set prediction loss.

-\paragraph{TSST regression decoder} Besides the TSST class decoder, TSST regression decoder takes the box prediction role, so it does need to have the iterative bounding box refinement add-ons.
-We left the iterative bounding box refinement add-ons in Deformable DETR decoder as well, because it supports decoding roles both for classification and for localization.
+\paragraph{TSST regression decoder} Besides the TSST class decoder, the TSST regression decoder assumes the box prediction role; thus, it does need the iterative bounding box refinement add-ons.
+In addition, we did not use the iterative bounding box refinement add-ons of the Deformable DETR decoder because it supports decoding roles for both classification and localization.
+In parallel with the TSST class decoder, the design of the TSST regression decoder's other parts are identical to the TSST class decoder except that the output of the TSST regression decoder is connected to three multi-layer perceptrons(MLP) whose output is 4 values to predict box positions and sizes.
+The box prediction outputs are joined with TSST class docoder's classfication, and both of them are used for set prediction loss as mentioned before.